Lipsko: History

-Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
 The German occupiers committed mass murders and brutalized both the Christian Polish and Jewish population.
 At the beginning of the war, about 1,600 Jews lived in Lipsko, half the population.
 When the Germans occupied the town, on September 8, 1939, they shot several Jews, including the rabbi, and then burned alive 60 to 80 Jews in the synagogue.
 Later the Jewish population was forced into a ghetto and Jews from surrounding villages were brought there too.
 By October 1942, there were 3,600 Jews in the ghetto.
 Lipsko was conveniently, for the Germans, located near a railway line.
 Some Jews were deported to forced labour camps, but in mid October 1942, the rest of the Jewish population were rounded up by German police and Ukrainian auxiliary guards.
 A few escaped to hide with local Polish friends or join the partisans.
 Most were transported to the Tarłów ghetto and then on to the Treblinka extermination camp, where they were murdered on arrival by gassing.
 The number of Jewish survivors from Lipsko is unknown.
+Several Poles who were either born or lived and worked in Lipsko were murdered by the Russians in the Katyn massacre in 1940.

 On January 1, 1956, Lipsko became the seat of a county in Kielce Voivodeship.
 From 1975 to 1998, it was administratively part of the Radom Voivodeship.